Panelo to 'politely ask' China envoy to stop deploying ships near Pag-asa

 "We will ask them first, why.
 First, if they acknowledge such fact as determined by us, No. 2, ask them why they are doing it.
 No. 3, we will politely ask them not to, not to do what they're doing," said Panelo.

-The Western Mindanao Command had reported last Friday, March 29, that hundreds of "Chinese maritime militia" have been spotted near Pag-asa Island, sometimes accompanied by China Coast Guard vessels.
+The Western Command had reported last Friday, March 29, that hundreds of "Chinese maritime militia" have been spotted near Pag-asa Island, sometimes accompanied by China Coast Guard vessels.

 Pag-asa Island is the seat of power of the Kalayaan Group of Islands (Spratlys) in the West Philippine Sea.
 It has become an important test of the Duterte administration's friendship with China.